Teacher U

 Personalized Coaching

 Individualized one-on-one coaching is focused on the student’s development.
 Your assigned clinical supervisor or the program director will work together with students to build self-awareness and learn how to apply both the technical and adaptive skills learned in your course of study to set you up for success and build a strong foundation for success.
-Through coaching, students will solidify their personal approach to teaching and couple it with proven best practices to support diverse learners and create opportunity-centered spaces.
+In collaboration with your mentor teacher, students will solidify their personal approach to teaching and couple it with proven best practices to support diverse learners and create opportunity-centered spaces.

 Tutoring

 In addition to coaching and observations, all admitted students are surrounded by others that understand this journey and are well-positioned to assist you in this journey.
-Students are required to complete a minimum number of hours of professional learning each semester.
-Students will be provided details around ways in which they can complete their professional learning requirements in their day-to-day activities.
+Students are required to complete a minimum of 35 of hours of professional learning each semester.
+Students are provided details regarding the ways in which they can satisfy their professional learning requirements in their day-to-day activities.
 In addition to the professional learning being aligned to building skills along the development roadmap, they are also designed to meet required course goals that support your journey toward residency.
 Some of these sessions will be offered by KIPP regional team members, school-based leaders, the KIPP Foundation, or NC Department of Public Instruction.